Losing momentum in continuous-time stochastic optimisation: Numerical Experiments

 \subsection{Strongly convex example: quadratic objective}

 We now consider a target function of the form $\bar\Phi =\frac1N \sum_{i=1}^N\Phi_i$, where

 and where $A_i\in \R^{K\times K}$ is a symmetric and positive definite matrix and $b_i\in \R^K$, for $i = 1,\ldots,N$.
 Importantly, all of the $(\Phi_i)_{i \in I}$ are strongly convex.
 We consider $K=500$ (dimension of the domain), and $N=100$.
-For every $i=1,\ldots,N$, we sample the eigenvalues of the matrix $A_i$ using a uniform distribution in $[0.05,15]$, and we obtained $b_i$ using a normal distribution centered at the origin and with standard deviation $\sigma=2$.
+For every $i=1,\ldots,N$, we have sampled the eigenvalues of the matrix $A_i$ using a uniform distribution in $[0.05,15]$, and we have obtained $b_i$ using a normal distribution centered at the origin and with standard deviation $\sigma=2$.
 We look at a total of 100 different randomly generated problems and later average over the results.
-We compare SGD and the our method \eqref{eq:semi_impl_rule}.
-At each iteration we use a mini-batch of $\ell = 10$ elements of $\{ \Phi_1,\ldots,\Phi_N\}$ to compute the stochastic approximation of the gradient of $\Phi$.
-Finally, the learning rate/discretisation stepsize is polynomially decreasing, namely at the $n$-th iteration we set $h_n= h_0/n$.
-The results are reported in Figure~\ref{fig:convex_exp}.
-As we can see, the stochastic momentum method shows a faster convergence than the classical SGD scheme.
-In this case, the decrease of the mass parameter $\mass$ leads to a deterioration of the performances.
-Indeed, consistently with the theoretical predictions, the behaviour of SGMP gets closer to SGP as $\mass$ diminishes.
+We compare SGD and our method \eqref{eq:semi_impl_rule}.
+At each iteration we use a mini-batch of $\ell = 10$ elements of $\{ \Phi_1,\ldots,\Phi_N\}$ to compute the stochastic approximation of the gradient of $\bar\Phi$.
+Finally, the discretisation step-size has been chosen polynomially decreasing, namely at the $n$-th iteration we set $h_n= h_0/n$. {This is to provide a numerical simulation for the theoretical framework analysed in Section~\ref{sec_losingboth}, where the re-scaling of the process $(i(t))_{t\geq0}$ has the effect of progressively decreasing the learning rate.} The results are reported in Figure~\ref{fig:convex_exp}.
+As we can see, SGMP shows a faster convergence than the classical SGD scheme.
+In this case, decreasing the mass parameter $\mass$ leads to a deterioration of the performances.
+Indeed, consistently with the theoretical predictions, the behaviour of SGMP gets closer to the stochastic gradient process as $\mass$ diminishes.
 We also study the case where the mass is non-constant and decreases over time as $m_k=m_0(0.995)^k$.
 In that situation, the decrement of the mass leads to a slower convergence as well.